ASUU splits as faction opens in UNIPORT - Vanguard News

 “To this end, the academic staff union of UNIPORT has decided to take the bull by the horn, by joining CONUA.
 Their decision is laudable and historic,” he said.

-Hanson called on tertiary institution in the country to emulate UNIPORT and join the union to restore and develop the nation’s educational system.
+Hanson called on tertiary institutions in the country to emulate UNIPORT and join the union to restore and develop the nation’s educational system.

-Dr Ovunda Ihunwo, the branch Chairman of CONUA in UNIPORT, said that academic staff in the university decided to join CONUA due to alleged lack of due process in the UNIPORT branch of ASUU.
+Dr. Ovunda Ihunwo, the branch Chairman of CONUA in UNIPORT, said that academic staff in the university decided to join CONUA due to the alleged lack of due process in the UNIPORT branch of ASUU.

 “So, we have resolved, that henceforth we are not going to allow few selfish individuals to further cause crises by truncating stability and current smooth running in UNIPORT.

-“We shall cooperate with UNIPORT management and the university community on matters that are in the interest of students, staff members and enlightened public to stabilise the academic calendar.
+“We shall cooperate with UNIPORT management and the university community on matters that are in the interest of students, staff members, and the enlightened public to stabilise the academic calendar.

 “We declare that from today, we no longer belong to ASUU.
 So, we call on the Vice-Chancellor to ensure the immediate stoppage of all check-offs from our members’ salaries to ASUU,” he demanded.